The Dukes of Durham

 Through the 1910s, members of the Duke family planted the seeds of what would become "The Duke Endowment."
 However, it was not until 1924 that James B. Duke signed the indenture for the endowment, handing over $40,000,000 to its trustees.
 With the endowment, Trinity College became Duke University.
 Today visitors to Duke’s East Campus will see a sculpture of Washington Duke, sitting in a chair and watching over the school he and his family helped to build.

 Washington Duke passed away in 1905 at the age of 84.
 He endured hardship, poverty, and war.
 He saw tremendous success and wealth.
-He gave generously to relatives and institutions, setting an example of philanthropy that resonated through generations of the Duke family.
+He enslaved two people and served the Confederacy.
+He gave generously to numerous relatives and institutions, setting an example of philanthropy that resonated through generations of the Duke family.
 Born before Durham existed, Washington Duke’s influence, as well as that of his children, can be seen throughout the Bull City today.